auth0/docs/articles/extensions/realtime-webtask-logs.md

 ## Debugging Rules

 The _Real-time Webtask Logs_ extension can be used to debug any [Rules](https://auth0.com/docs/rules) in your implementation.
-This includes all `console.log` output, and exceptions.
+This includes all `console.log` output and exceptions.
 Let's follow a simple _hello world_ example.

 Navigate to the [Rules](${uiURL}/#/rules) page of the [Management Portal](${uiURL}).
 Click the [Create Rule](${uiURL}/#/rules/new) button.
 Select the _empty rule_ button and paste the code below or modify it as you like.